ElementsProject/elementsproject.github.io/how-it-works/index.md

 <br/>

-In order to transfer assets back to the main chain, a transaction is made from the multi-signature wallet controlled by the Watchmen.
-A threshold number of participants in the federation must sign before the transaction is considered valid.
-Sending an asset back to the main chain releases funds on the main chain and destroys the corresponding amount on the sidechain, effectively transferring the assets back to the main chain.
+In order to transfer assets back to the main chain, a user makes a special peg-out transaction on the sidechain.
+This transaction is checked by Watchmen who then sign a transaction spending from the multi-signature wallet they control on the main chain.
+A threshold number of participants in the federation must sign before the main chain transaction becomes valid.
+When the Watchmen send an asset back to the main chain they also destroy the corresponding amount on the sidechain, effectively transferring the assets between blockchains.

 **Diagram showing how Watchmen enable the transfer of assets out of an Elements sidechain:**